 William Strickler’s land claim was left behind

 It is my belief that if William Strickler had intended to go somewhere (such as joining the Civil War) he would have settled his affairs in Washington Territory first.
 Perhaps he would have sold his land claim to get money for travel or for other ventures such as gold mining.
-In the gold rush areas of British Columbia in the 1850s and 1860s, there was no census and no death records were kept.
+It has not been possible to find out whether Strickler died in the gold rush areas of British Columbia in the 1850s and 1860s, because there was no census and no death records were kept.
 Many men perished while trying to navigate the rivers and other hazards.

 Strickler disappeared from Seattle without disposing of his land claim; his family back in Virginia never knew what happened to him; and no one in Washington Territory ever came forward with reports of seeing Strickler or of having information of his whereabouts.

 These clues lead me to believe that William Strickler was not planning to leave Seattle permanently, and that something untoward happened to him.
 I believe he met with an accidental death of some kind, such as drowning, or perhaps he was murdered, either by Indians or he was killed in an argument about the issues of slavery and the Civil War.

 I hope that as I continue to read and study the history of Seattle, and as more records become accessible, I may find some clues to solve the mystery of the disappearance of William Strickler.

 David Phillips letter of July 30, 1858, Clarence Bagley papers, Box 5, Folder 15, Special Collections, University of Washington Library in Seattle.